liqd/adhocracy3/docs/source/websockets.rst

   strings).
 DETAILS contains a short description of the problem.
 * "subscribe_not_supported" if the client tried to subscribe to an ItemVersion.
   DETAILS contains the path of resource that doesn't allow subscriptions.
+* "internal_error" if an internal error occurred at the server.
+DETAILS contains a short description of the problem.
+In an ideal world, this will never happen.

 Notifications
 +++++++++++++